speterlin/quant-trading/README.md

 * Sometimes deleting old portfolios won't work, ie `data/stocks/saved_portfolio_backups/alpaca_<<your_username>>/portfolio_rr_50_-50_20_-0.2_0.2_-0.05_2000_100_True_False_False_{'usd'/ 10000}_2024-12-01_to_2025-11-14.pckl` won't be properly replaced with saved portfolio on 2025-11-17 and you'll have to manually delete old files such as this one

-* CoinMarketCap will change their html every so often (probably to avoid scrapers), and you'll have to manually change `stocks_crypto/module1.py#get_coinmarketcap_coin_data() - span_price & dl_statistics = soup.find "class"` element search identifiers
+* Data sites will change their html every so often (probably to avoid scrapers), which I am on top of (usually with a max margin of error of 1 week), make sure to stay up-to-date with most recent `speterlin-stocks` and `speterlin_crypto` versions

 * Services (personal remote / retail quant-trading, saved financial & social data since 2020, backtesting, algorithms, incorporating data & financial APIs)